-BISF Houses – The Complete Guide
+BISF House Construction A Complete Guide

 We’ve mentioned before but whilst it’s not impossible to get a mortgage on a BISF property, it is more difficult.